 There is no single phone plan that’s best for everyone, but finding the best one for you is pretty easy if you know the mistakes to avoid.

-Over the past five years, I’ve tested more than a dozen low-cost cell phone service providers.
+Over the past seven years, I’ve tested more than a dozen low-cost cell phone service providers.

 1. Choosing the Wrong Network